bigcommerce/sass-style-guide/README.md

 `_typography.scss`, `_z-index.scss` and your chosen frameworks variables, for example `_foundation.scss`.

-**/tools:** Contains all of your SASS mixins.
+**/tools:** Contains all of your Sass mixins.
 Within this folder is 1 primary file `_tools.scss`, which imports all other mixin files that have been broken into logical files.
 No framework mixins should appear in this folder as they can be consumed from their own respective `/vendor` or `/components` folder.